 These are just some of the many surf spots along the Peruvian coast.
 No matter if you are an avid surfer or just learning, there is a wave with your name on it.
 So grab your sunblock and hit the beach.
 Surf’s up!

 Peru Surf Spots – a detailed description of the surf spots in Peru, including location, wave and beach conditions, and how to get there

 Peru Surf Report – daily reports of surf conditions for each surf spot in Peru, including swell charts

 Surf News in Peru – get the latest news in surf culture, including new laws, building projects that affect surf, and contest champions

 Video footage of the world’s longest wave – Check out Cristóbal de Col ride get more than 34 cut-backs on a single wave in Chicama

 Tour Peru’s coastline and catch a wave

-Call to chat with an expert travel advisor at Latin America For Less to customize your beach bound trip to Peru.
-And don’t forget to check out our Peru travel specials to popular destinations throughout Peru.
+Chat with an expert travel advisor at Latin America For Less to customize your beach bound trip to Peru.
+And don’t forget to check out our Peru travel packages to popular destinations throughout the country.

 Katy is no stranger to the life of an international traveler.
 After graduate school, Kathleen worked in California in the legal field, but later realized that life was calling her in a different direction.
 After a short time in Peru, she fell in love with the culture, the people, the food, and the way of life.
 Now Kathleen calls Lima her “home away from home,” although she frequently visits the warm, sunny northern Peru to see friends and surf.